jhirschibar/jhirschibar/README.md

 - 👋 Hi, I’m @jhirschibar
 - 💸💰 I’m building Amira Invest.
-Check us out here: amirainvest.com
+Check us out here: amirainvest.com Open-Source projects coming soon.
-- 💻 I’m build Reinforcement Learning and Deep Learning applications in python, and I put my trust in WSL2
+- 💻 I build in python, and I put my trust in WSL2.
+RL, DL, ML and FastAPI
 - 📈 I’m interested in machine learning and the financial markets.
 - 📫 Reach out to my email at joseph@amirainvest.com if you want to get in touch!